ArturMoczulski/delconis-atavism-server-docker/README.md

 3. `./gradlew dev.restart`

 _Note:_ Currently the services do not have a docker healthcheck implemented, so they tend to fail connect to the database at first start.
-It's recommended to restart the `world` and `master` service after a couple of seconds so it reattempts to connect to mysql once it's accepting connections.
+It's recommended to run `./gradle dev.restart` again after a couple of seconds if you're experiencing issues connecting to your Atavism Server.

 4. Call the Atavim Server with your new message from the client: